 Other legislative considerations included stipulations for manufactured homes, potentially related to minimum square footage requirements under the state housing expansion and affordability act.
 The delegation also reviewed a proposal to replace the Cumberland Valley Association of Builders and Contractors with the Home Builders Association of Washington County on a salary study commission.
 Efforts to ease requirements for septic systems, providing homeowners more flexibility in making repairs without triggering inspections or replacements, were also on the agenda.

-A notable item included a proposal to change the position of treasurer from an elected office to an appointed one by the Board of County Commissioners.
 The city of Hagerstown requested legislation to regulate and license property managers within the city.
 Additionally, the delegation touched upon issues concerning Hagerstown Community College, specifically regarding its ability to conduct background checks despite being an approved police agency and matters related to transfer credits with private institutions.
 A discussion also occurred regarding “splash pads,” with clarification that the county may already possess the authority to regulate them, potentially exempting them from being regulated as swimming pools.

 The delegation also addressed funding requests, with approximately nine letters drafted and sent to budget management concerning various towns’ financial needs.
 These letters were prepared in the fall to meet budget deadlines.
 Discussions also touched upon potential changes to procurement language and code of local public laws, specifically concerning multiyear contracts and advertising for procurements.